 In State v.
 Conklin, 394 N.J.
 Super.
 408, the defendant was accused of making death threats towards the victim and her daughter, inspiring terror in the victim.
 These threats were intended to promote fear in the mind of the victim, which constitutes a crime of the third degree.

 An indictment of terroristic threats will merge with a conviction of a higher grade offense.
 For example, if a person commits a first degree offense in conjunction with making terroristic threats, the threats are considered a lesser charge and the defendant will not be penalized separately for each offense.

 If you have any questions regarding this statute please feel free to contact LS&P Lawyers for help.
-We are available 24/7 for free consultation and have an experienced team of criminal lawyers willing to meet your legal needs.
+We are available 24/7 for consultation and have an experienced team of criminal lawyers willing to meet your legal needs.